akeneo/pim-api-docs/content/guides/translation-connection/step3-how-to-build-your-connector.md

 For this action, Julia has to:
 1. Click on `BULK ACTIONS` at the bottom of the page
 2. Select `Edit attributes values` and click on `NEXT`
-3. In the `SELECT ATTRIBUTES` dropdown, search and select these 5 translation attributes and click on `ADD`:
+3. In `SELECT ATTRIBUTES`, search and select these 5 translation attributes and click on `ADD`:
     * Translation submission name
     * Translation submitter
     * Translation queued